BenShackell/SGD213_Task-2-Wiki/Home.md

 ## Introduction
 This wiki discusses the client requirements for the <Donuts, Daggers & Dragons> project.
-This project is being completed by <Crow Studio> for <Mimtendo>.
+This project is being completed by Crow Studio for Mimtendo.
-The handover date for the project is the 31/05/2024
+The handover date for the project is 31/05/2024

 ## Table of Contents